Gurenax/salesforce-training-notes/17-LIGHTNING-FLOW.md

 2. Invocable	- Process starts when `it’s called by another process`
 3. Platform Event - Process starts when `a platform event message is received`

+---

+## Cloud Flow Designer
+- Cloud Flow Designer is a point-and-click tool for building flows.

+### Flow Building Blocks
+1. `Elements` - appear on the canvas.
+To add an element to the canvas, drag it there from the palette.
+2. `Connectors` - define the path that the flow takes at runtime.
+They tell the flow which element to execute next.
+3. `Resources` - are containers that represent a given value, such as field values or formulas.
+You can reference resources throughout your flow.
+For example, look up an account’s ID, store that ID in a variable, and later reference that ID to update the account.

+### Flow Elements
+1. `Screen` - Display data to your users or collect information from them with Screen elements.
+You can add simple fields to your screens, like input fields and radio buttons and out-of-the-box Lightning components like File Upload

+2. `Logic` - Control the flow of... well, your flow.
+Create branches, update data, loop over sets of data, or wait for a particular time.

+3. `Actions` - Do something in Salesforce when you have the necessary information (perhaps collected from the user via a screen).
+Flows can look up, create, update, and delete Salesforce records.
+They can also create Chatter posts, submit records for approval, and send emails.
+If your action isn’t possible out of the box, call Apex code from the flow.

+4. `Integrations` - In addition to connecting with external systems by calling Apex code, the Cloud Flow Designer has a couple of tie-ins to platform events.
+Publish platform event messages with a Record Create element.
+Subscribe to platform events with a Wait element.

+### Flow Variables
+1. `Variable` - A single value.
+2. `sObject Variable` - A set of field values for a single record.
+3. `Collection Variable` - Multiple values of the same data type.
+4. `sObject Collection Variable`- A set of field values for multiple records that have the same object.